rodrigoea/my-notion-journal/README.md

 https://github.com/user-attachments/assets/d355c097-4fbc-4f5e-bbed-9afccf30e0f3

-This script is for a personal need.
-It automates the creation of a daily journal in [Notion](https://notion.so), where each day a new page is generated.
-Any incomplete tasks from the previous day are automatically moved over to the new daily page.
+Automate the creation of a daily journal in [Notion](https://notion.so).

+### ⚠️ Note

+This project is a personal one that I'm refining in my free time.
+That means it may still have bugs and isn't perfect, so if you decide to use it, please keep in mind that some tweaks might be necessary.
+Feel free to report any bugs or make suggestions :)

 ## Features